-Director at Comparethemarket
+Director of Growth at Comparethemarket

 Consumer expert on insurance and finance

 Alex is passionate about helping people make great financial decisions.
 He regularly comments in the media, particularly on:

 - Market insights and key trends in insurance